GOP senator blocks bill to protect interstate travel for abortion - NewsBreak

 Cortez Masto said the bill was needed to protect abortion providers even in states where abortion remains legal, saying she has heard of some who are worried about being sued if they provide abortions for out-of-state patients.

-Sen. Patty Murray (D-Wash.) pointed to reports that conservative groups are “right now drafting legislation to ban travel for abortion.”Indiana AG threatens license of doctor who provided abortion to 10-year-old rape victim
+Sen. Patty Murray (D-Wash.) pointed to reports that conservative groups are “right now drafting legislation to ban travel for abortion.”Man sentenced in 2019 fentanyl-related death of Ohio infant

 While Democrats said the right to travel for abortion is constitutionally protected as well, they sought to provide additional protection in law.